google/applied-machine-learning-intensive/v2/xx_career_development/01_life_paths.md

 ---

-# Life path example
+# Life Path Example

 ![](res/lifepaths02.png)

 <!--

-[Facilitator should prep this slide with their own life path prior to presenting or show this sample.]
+*Facilitator should prep this slide with their own life path prior to presenting and/or show this sample life path.*

+*Facilitator should alter this slide to include their own life path and present it to the class as an example.
+It is important to include at least one life event or time period that is objectively not happy or positive in order to demonstrate vulnerability and/or growth from adversity.*

-“Here’s my life path.
+Here’s my life path.
 First, ___ … Last, ____.
-Thank you for listening.”
+Thank you for listening.

-Facilitator should alter this slide to include their own life path and present it to the class as an example.
-It is important to include at least one life event or time period that is objectively not happy or positive in order to demonstrate vulnerability and/or growth from adversity.

 Image Details:
 * [lifepaths02.png](http://www.google.com): Copyright Google